The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Filing for chapter 7 bankruptcy bars debt collectors from contacting you or garnishing your wages, and once your case is resolved, many of your unsecured debts, such as personal loans and credit cards, can be cleared under a court order.
-It can be a relief and helpful tool if you cannot stay on top of your current finances.
+A Chapter 7 bankruptcy bars debt collectors from contacting you or garnishing your wages.
+Once your case is resolved, many of your unsecured debts, such as personal loans and credit cards, can be discharged under a court order.

-Here are the pending guidelines to pay attention to when you plan to file for chapter 7 bankruptcy.
+Here are the spending guidelines to pay attention to when you plan to file for Chapter 7.

 While spending money on items necessary to survive is permitted, purchasing items that seem frivolous or luxurious before you file for bankruptcy isn’t the best idea.
 The court could see your case as fraud if you look like you are overspending before filing.